nodeMevK/senpy-ai/README.md

     72. Okay so i was able to create db however first i had to create a postgres username and initially set up the db this is important

+    73. Not having import issue when running app through pipeline, however gets an issue when i try to run dbSetup alone